Mandatory anti-bullying call to break NZ's horrific record in schools

 "Racism happens at school, and as Race Relations Commissioner [I believe] we need to start at school," he said.

-He wants schools to adopt "evidence-based programmes" such as a Finnish project called KiVa , which now runs in 51 NZ schools and claims to have reduced bullying by 42 per cent in schools where it has run for three years.
+He wants schools to adopt "evidence-based programmes" such as a Finnish project called KiVa, which now runs in 51 NZ schools and claims to have reduced bullying by 42 per cent in schools where it has run for three years.

 A 10-year-old student at St Michael's Catholic School in Remuera, Stavro Purdie, said the school's KiVa team helped him to choose three "supporters" in his Year 6 class after he was bullied.